-One, disinformation in Hungary has helped diminish public trust in the media and political contributed to worsening polarization.
-In 2016, public trust towards the media declined to 31 percent, and it continued to decline under the Orbán administration so that by 2022, it sunk to 25 percent, 72 even more than the other two case studies considered in the report, the United States 73 (32 percent) and the United Kingdom74 (33 percent).
-At the same time, among voters who support the Orbán administration (or to be more precise, those who lean conservative), a slightly higher proportion trust the media at 33 percent.75 Furthermore, regards to political in polarization, only a quarter of Hungarians agreed with the statement that "politics is ultimately a fight between good and evil" in 2014, but by 2022 this figure increased to 39 percent, strongly suggesting a broader pull towards polarization.76
+One, disinformation in Hungary has helped diminish public trust in the media and contributed to worsening political polarization.
+In 2016, public trust towards the media declined to 31 per cent, and it continued to decline under the Orbán administration so that by 2022, it sunk to 25 per cent, 72 even more than the other two case studies considered in the report, the United States (32 per cent) and the United Kingdom (33 per cent).
+At the same time, among voters who support the Orbán administration (or to be more precise, those who lean conservative), a slightly higher proportion trust the media at 33 per cent.
+Furthermore, in regards to political polarization, only a quarter of Hungarians agreed with the statement that "politics is ultimately a fight between good and evil" in 2014, but by 2022 this figure increased to 39 per cent, strongly suggesting a broader pull towards polarization.
+64

-Additionally, the spread of propaganda favorable to Russia and outright disinformation during the Russia-Ukraine war led to greater support of authoritarian regimes such as Russia, while at the same time reducing support for democratic western states such as the United States and EU member states that tried to uphold the rule of law.
-77 Fidesz, which prioritizes relations with Russia over the United States, succeeded in increasing their support from 39 percent to 55 percent, while opposition parties which took the opposite view saw their support decline from 39 percent to 24 percent in 2022.78
+Additionally, the spread of propaganda favorable to Russia and outright disinformation during the Russia-Ukraine war led to greater support of authoritarian regimes such as Russia, while at the same time reducing support for democratic Western states such as the United States and EU member states that tried to uphold the rule of law.
+Fidesz, which prioritizes relations with Russia over the United States, succeeded in increasing their support from 39 per cent to 55 per cent, while opposition parties which took the opposite view saw their support declined from 39 per cent to 24 per cent in 2022.